skillitzimberg/WhatsUpDoc/PLANNING.md

 ## Purpose
 To create a website where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city (Portland or Seattle depending on where you are) who can treat their medical issue.

-## Use Cases
+## Setup Instructions
-- [ ] A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.
-- [ ] A user should be able to to enter a name to receive a list of doctors in the Portland area that fit the search query.
-- [ ] If the query response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients (the API provides this data).
-- [ ] If the API call results in an error (any message not a 200 OK), the application should return a notification that states what the error is.
-- [ ] If the query response doesn't include any doctors (for instance, if no doctors meet the search criteria), the application should return a notification that states that no doctors meet the criteria.
-(This is not an error so it should be handled separately from any errors.)
+- [ ] Place your token in an .env file at the top level of your directory.
+(For grading purposes, name your API key variable exports.apiKey in .env.
+Keep spelling and capitalization identical, as it considerably speeds up the grading process.)
+- [ ] Include .env in .gitignore.
+- [ ] Use at least two JavaScript files: One to receive form input and another to make an API request and display results.
+- [ ] This example assumes your API Key is stored in an apiKey variable, as described in this lesson.
+In order to make your applications quick to grade, please follow the example exactly and do not rename your apiKey variable to something different.

 ## Assignment Objectives
 - [ ] Does the application correctly use webpack?